oldham123/cfa_level_iii/_readings/Reading 33 Risk Management Applications of Option Strategies.md

     - It is the $N(d_1)$ term from the Blak-Scholes-Merton formula
     - $\Delta_\text{option} \approx \frac{\Delta V_\text{option}}{\Delta V_\text{share}}$
     - Similarly, **gamma** is the change in delta given a change in value of the underlying
+  - Delta hedging requires regular rebalancing, which can be financed through borrowing